How To Overclock Your GPU

 The built-in benchmark in Shadow of the Tomb Raider

 After you have run all these tests, either jot down the results or take a screenshot.
-This is essential if you want to compare the performance boost you receive when you overclock your GPU.
+This is crucial if you want to compare the performance boost you receive when you overclock your GPU.

 Step 2 – Overclocking